kengraf/nadialin/README.md

 ## Phases to running a Nadialin event

 ### Basic requirements
-- AWS account: Only needed for the event admin.
+- AWS account for the event admin.
 Event participants (hackers) do not need AWS knowledge or access.
 - Google OIDC client ID, for event logins
 - DNS domain (optional)
 ### Deploy infrastructure
 - Nadialin uses CloudFormation templates to create the required infrastructure: S3, VPC, DynamoDB, IAM, Apigtewayv2, Lambda functions, and CloudFront.
 - At idle/unused the infrastructure is free.
-It can be deployed well in advance of the event.
+- The infrastructure can be deployed well in advance of the event.
 ### Event configuration
 - Determine the configuration, services, and backdoors of the instances you will be using in the event.
+- Define the event's EC2 launch template
 - Enroll squads and hackers
 ### Run the event
-- Deploy event instances to private subnet
+- Deploy event instances
-- Deploy OpenVPN server to public subnet
+- Deploy OpenVPN server (not in beta)
 - Replace the waiting page with the home page
 - **Have fun!**